 “[W]ill the death of the liberal order clear the way for a more democratic, accountable and egalitarian world?”

 I am not optimistic.
-One of the reasons is that articles like Lynch’s are so critical and an antidote to amnesia, a help for students, etc. but does not delve into structure of power.
+One of the reasons is that articles like Lynch’s are so critical and an antidote to amnesia, a help for students, etc. but does not delve into structures of power, which is hinted at here, but not elaborated:

-Note that Lynch looks at the ‘death of humanitarianism’ from a power vantage-point – regimes and international institutions, but silent on humanitarianism of those who risk their lives to help and the brave who challenge the perpetrators of crimes, i.e. the individuals, the non-NGOs, the ‘ordinary’ people and their resilience.
+Furthermore, Lynch’s take on ‘humanitarianism’ in the ‘death of humanitarianism’ is approached from a power vantage-point – regimes and international institutions, but silent on humanitarianism of those who risk their lives to help and the brave who challenge the perpetrators of crimes, i.e. the individuals, the non-NGOs, the ‘ordinary’ people and their resilience.

 Comments